novayo/LeetCode/0153_Find_Minimum_in_Rotated_Sorted_Array/README.md

 * Memory Usage: 14.3 MB, less than 64.76% of Python3 online submissions for Find Minimum in Rotated Sorted Array.

 > binary search (compare to right)

+---

+try_5.py: O(logn) O(1)

+* Runtime: 55 ms, faster than 59.96% of Python3 online submissions for Find Minimum in Rotated Sorted Array.
+* Memory Usage: 16.8 MB, less than 9.41% of Python3 online submissions for Find Minimum in Rotated Sorted Array.

+> binary search